Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Clause 12: Compliance with Requirements

 Clause 12 of the MBA Contract (BC4) emphasises compliance with legal and regulatory requirements imposed by local authorities and inspections.
 Builders must adhere to relevant laws, regulations, and by-laws governing the project.
+This includes compliance with NSW Building Code, local council development consent conditions, and Australian Standards applicable to residential construction.

 When proposing alterations that stem from Clause 12(a) – pertaining to compliance requirements – the builder must first serve the homeowner with written notice, detailing the variation's purpose and applying for instructions.
 The homeowner, in turn, must provide written instructions within five days.
 If these instructions are not received, the builder can suspend work, as allowed by Clause 21(a)(ii).